-Picture: Many women of the Celebes Sea of Budo village have independent income for the first time.
+Picture: Many women in villages of North Sulawesi have independent income for the first time.
 Photo credit: UNIC Jakarta/M. Gaspar

-A DATA-DRIVEN STUDY IDENTIFYING INEQUALITIES AND DISCRIMINATION FACED BY THOSE FURTHEST LEFT BEHIND 26 SEPTEMBER 2022
+LEAVE NO ONE BEHIND IN INDONESIA A DATA-DRIVEN STUDY IDENTIFYING INEQUALITIES AND DISCRIMINATION THAT CAN BE FACED BY THOSE FURTHEST LEFT BEHIND 26 SEPTEMBER 2022